 Welcome to a new yet short series I wanted to do as a way to close out my twenties and pass on some valuable advice.
 I’ll talk about dating, body image and self-esteem and the working world from a female perspective.

 This will be a 3-part series lasting only until the end of 2018.
 Why you might ask?
 Well, in just a few short weeks, I will cross over into a new decade.

 It’s a little bit scary to type that out on paper so to speak but they are literally just around the corner for me.
 My twenties have personally been hands down my best decade and they have largely been full of things I’ve wanted to do or places I’ve wanted to go.
-It’s truly the decade where I not only found my voice but my home abroad, my purpose and passion in life.
+It’s truly the decade where I not only found my voice but my home abroad, my purpose and my passions in life.